hnjw-png/battleships/README.md

 * In the Rungame function, I use 'if' statements to check if the user has hit or missed the ships.

+* If the user has hit a ship, the user will see a prompt, stating they have a hit a ship.

+* If the user missed the ships, the user will see a prompt stating they have missed the ships.

-* Here I call the count_ships function, to as its sounds count how many ships have been found.
-If they have, you will get a prompt that you have found all ships.
-Otherwise, I use the 'else' method to calculate how turns are left.
+* I call the count_ships function in rungame function, to, as its sounds, count how many ships have been found.
+If they have all been found, you will get a prompt that you have found all ships.
+Otherwise, I use the 'else' method to calculate how many turns are left.

 * You continue the game until your turns run out or win.
+The user will get a prompt is they find all ships and the game will end.
+Or they will get a prompt stating they didn't find the ships, when turns end.

 ## No guessing the same place twice

+* In the rungame function, it will read if you have already guessed a place or not.
+It reads if the cooridinates are already in use or not, by reading if "-" or "p" are already there, due to a previous guess.

 # Improvements